Pre-employment drug testing

-Employers design drug-free workplace programs to protect their businesses from the impact of drug abuse.
-Pre-employment drug testing helps prevent the hiring of individuals who abuse drugs and is most often performed as a part of the job application process.
+Employers design drug-free workplace programs to protect their organizations from the impact of drug abuse.

 Pre-employment drug testing is the most common type of drug testing performed.
 Employers typically use it to proactively protect themselves from the negative impacts of hiring drug users.
 Pre-employment testing is usually performed after a conditional offer of employment has been made and a negative drug test result is required before an applicant starts working.

 While most employers are not required to drug test their employees, pre-employment urine testing is mandated among federally-regulated employers who employ individuals in safety-sensitive positions including truck, bus and taxi drivers, airplane pilots and railroad employees.
 Lower positivity rates among these safety-sensitive positions are likely the result of applicant and employee demographics; required training and licensure; and the broad, ongoing and predictable nature of the drug testing programs.

 is the only method that has been approved for federally mandated, safety-sensitive drug testing, and is often chosen by employers in the general workforce for its many benefits.
 For employers with both regulated and non-regulated employees, urine allows them to have a consistent testing program for both groups.
 It’s also cost-effective, typically able to screen for a wider variety of illicit and prescription drugs, and urine collection volumes are generous, which allows for additional flexibility in the testing process.

 Oral fluid testing